apache/cordova-docs/www/docs/en/2.9.0/guide/cordova-webview/android.md

 legacy `CordovaActivity` approach is used.

-If you're unfamiliar with Android application development, please read the <a href="../getting-started/android/index.html">Android Platform Guide</a> to developing a Cordova Application before attempting to include a WebView.
+If you're unfamiliar with Android application development, please read the Android Platform Guide to developing a Cordova Application before attempting to include a WebView.
 It's not the main way to author Android Cordova applications.
 These instructions are currently manual, but may be eventually be automated.